-NIM, NMISA, UME utilized the existing pure or solution CRMs as the calibrating materials.
-EXHM was opting to make the value assignments of the commercial BaP materials based on qNMR approaches (Table 4), their capability is underpinned by participating in CCQM-K55 series.
-For institute of Oliveculture/Slovenia, purity of commercial BaP materials was assigned by qNMR, performed by LGC.
-The standard relative uncertainty of the pure reference material is 1.79%, and that of standard solutions are from 0.88% to 1.8%.
+NIM, NMISA, UME utilized existing pure or solution CRMs as the calibrating materials.
+EXHM opted to make the value assignments of the commercial BaP materials based on qNMR approaches (Table 4), their capability is underpinned by participating in CCQM-K55 series.
+For Institute of Oliveculture/Slovenia, purity of commercial BaP materials was assigned by qNMR, performed by LGC.
+The standard relative uncertainty of the pure reference material is 1.79%, and that of standard solutions range from 0.88% to 1.8%.